Lioatoal/mssql-migration-ts/README.md

-# Koa2-mssql-migration-ts
+# mssql-migration-ts
- a backend structure using koa2 and typescript
+ a migration tool mssql, sequelize and typescript

 ## Required